iszczesniak/cpp/memory/index.md

 even further inefficient, because they are *nondeterministic*, i.e., it is undefined when data are destroyed.

-In the past, the C++ Standard Committee considered the garbage collection support, but dropped it for performance reasons.
+The C++ Standard Committee considered the garbage collection support, but dropped it for performance reasons.
 Nowadays, C++ requires no garbage collection since it offers advanced container and smart pointer support, which could be considered a form of garbage collection.

 # Data and their location